sintraubuntuer/castle-of-elm-tribulations/README.md

 The project ( on my part ) started as an attempt to convert the C# RogueSharp library ( https://github.com/FaronBracy/RogueSharp ) to Elm and that's what most of  MapGen module is all about ( although some algorithms  are still  missing ) ...

-... and this year i suddenly decided to also use it to make a nice little game for LOWREZJAM 2019
+... and this year i suddenly decided to also use it to make a nice little game for LOWREZJAM 2019 ( a game with just around 600kb and that only pushes CPU temps to around 60º  :D  )

 There's still a lot of code cleanup to do but i decided to share it anyway